+Capital management is implemented by the Senior Management.
 As part of managing its capital, the Company ensures that its solvency level is always compatible with the following objectives:

-- Maintaining its financial solidity and respecting the Risk Appetite targets - Preserving its financial flexibility to finance organic growth - Adequate allocation of capital among the various business lines according to the Company's strategic objectives - Maintaining the Company's resilience in the event of stress scenarios - Meeting the expectations of its various stakeholders: regulators, debt and equity investors, rating agencies, and shareholders
+- Maintaining its financial solidity and respecting the Risk Appetite targets - Preserving its financial flexibility to finance organic growth - Adequate allocation of capital among the various business lines according to the Company's strategic objectives - Maintaining the Company's resilience in the event of stress scenarios - Meeting the expectations of its various stakeholders: supervisors, debt and equity investors, rating agencies, and shareholders

-The Company determines its internal capital adequacy targets in accordance with the above and the Senior Management is tasked to monitor the Capital on a constant basis.
+The Company determines its internal capital adequacy targets in accordance with these.